w3c/reporting/EXPLAINER.md

 ```

 ## ReportingObserver - Observing reports from JavaScript
-In addition to (or even instead of) having reports delivered to an endpoint, it can be convenient to be informed of reports from within the page's JavaScript.
+In addition to (or even instead of) having reports delivered to an endpoint, it can be convenient to be informed of reports from within the page's JavaScript (eg. for analytics libraries which have no way to influence HTTP headers).
 This doesn't make sense or isn't possible for all reports (eg. crashes), but is most useful for reports generated as a direct result of something the page's script has done (such as a deprecation warning).

 ```javascript
 function onReport(reports, observer) {